Shaun August: Inappropriate sexual behaviour allegations

 In June 2022, August and the deputy mayor of the Witzenberg Local Municipality and GOOD party member, Felicity Klazen were accused of inappropriate sexual behaviour during a by-election campaign in Witzenberg in March 2022.
 A total of 18 statements had produced by party volunteers and witnesses, in which August and Klazen were accused of allegedly being drunk, openly ‘openly sexing and fornicating’, having an extra-marital affair and plotting to oust Patricia de Lille as party leader.
 August has not confirmed or denied the allegations, saying: “Out of respect for the internal party process, I will not address the allegations at this time.”

 In January 2023, it was reported that an external investigator appointed by the party found that August and Klazen should be subjected to an internal party disciplinary process over the allegations of inappropriate sexual behaviour made against them during the party's by-election campaign in Witzenburg in March 2022.
 On 12 May 2023, Good's National Management Committee resolved to expel August and Klazen which resulted in them losing their positions.
 Both August and Klazen brought applications on an urgent basis before the Western Cape High Court on 19 May to set aside their expulsions from the party and to interdict the party from filling their positions in the provincial parliament and council.
 The matter was struck off the court's roll.
 August has since rejoined the Democratic Alliance.

+Later career

+In April 2025, August sworn in as a DA councillor in the City of Cape Town.